Dr. Dean Skarlis

-Ann joined the College Advisor team several years back.
-She brings a wealth of knowledge from 2 decades worth of navigating students through the admissions process and reading admissions applications/essays as a counselor, consultant, and administrator.
+Ann has been a key staff member of The College Advisor of New York team for 4 years.
+She brings a wealth of knowledge from 2 decades worth of navigating students through the college admissions process and reading admissions applications/essays as a counselor, consultant, and administrator.
 Ann graduated from Fordham University with a BA in History and an MS in Education with a concentration in Counseling.
-After working at her Alma Mater as an Associate Director of Admissions, she returned to Albany and pioneered the establishment of the admissions office as the gateway to Academy of the Holy Names.
+After working at Fordham as an Associate Director of Admissions, she returned to Albany and pioneered the establishment of the admissions office at the Academy of the Holy Names.
 She continues to serve as Admissions Director at AHN.
-Ann successfully shepherded her own three children in recent years through the college admissions maze and is passionate about helping other teenagers and parents do the same.
-She blends her preparedness, resourcefulness, and expertise as a recipe to guide and serve each family.
-Ann firmly believes that getting an early start to the process is key to success, providing a less stressful senior year of high school.
+Ann successfully shepherded her own three children in recent years through the college admissions maze and is passionate about helping other families do the same.
+She blends her preparedness, resourcefulness, and admissions expertise as a recipe to guide and serve each family.
+Ann firmly believes that getting an early start to the process is key to success.
+This leads to less stress during the student’s senior year.